mongodb/mongo-efcore-provider/README.md

 # MongoDB Entity Framework Core Provider

-The MongoDB EF Core Provider requires Entity Framework Core 8 on .NET 8 or later.
+The MongoDB EF Core Provider requires Entity Framework Core 8 on .NET 8 or later and a MongoDB database server 5.0 or later, preferably in a transaction-enabled configuration.

 ## Getting Started